fsenf/SynSatiPy/README.md

 SynSatiPy is a Python interface to the RTTOV software that helps to input model data (e.g. from IFS or from ICON) and loads emissivity catalogues and sensor specific files.

+Currently, the SynSatiPy interface
+- supports the following RTTOV versions: v13.1 and v13.2.
+- provides interfaces to the following satellite sensors: SEVIRI
+- is tested with python 3.10 or higher

 ## Getting Started

 ### Installation

-Before SynsatiPy can be installed **RTTOV** must be downloaded, configured and installed on your target platform.
+Before SynSatiPy can be installed **RTTOV** must be downloaded, configured and installed on your target platform.
 See
 - https://nwp-saf.eumetsat.int/site/software/rttov/ or
 - https://en.wikipedia.org/wiki/RTTOV_(radiative_transfer_code)

 SynSatiPy can be installed via `pip`.
 It is recommended to install the SynSatiPy package into a separate python environment.
 Perhaps, the optimal way is to adjust this tutorial to your needs:
 - [SynSatiPy Installation on DKRZ Levante](docs/Installation_on_Levante.md)